bangconghuynh/qsym2/docs/docs/user-guide/molecule-symmetrisation.md

     6. :fontawesome-solid-users: The [`symmetrise_molecule`](https://qsym2.dev/api/qsym2/bindings/python/molecule_symmetrisation/fn.symmetrise_molecule.html) function performs molecule symmetrisation by bootstrapping and logs the result via the `qsym2-output` logger at the `INFO` level.
 The [API documentation](https://qsym2.dev/api/qsym2/bindings/python/molecule_symmetrisation/fn.symmetrise_molecule.html) for this function can be consulted for further information.
     7. :fontawesome-solid-users: This specifies a path to an XYZ file containing the geometry of the molecule for symmetrisation.
 One and only one of `inp_xyz` or `inp_mol` must be specified, and the other must be `None`.
     8. :fontawesome-solid-users: This specifies a [`PyMolecule`](https://qsym2.dev/api/qsym2/bindings/python/symmetry_group_detection/struct.PyMolecule.html) object containing the molecular system for symmetrisation.
 One and only one of `inp_xyz` or `inp_mol` must be specified, and the other must be `None`.
     9. :fontawesome-solid-users: This specifies an optional name for the `.qsym2.sym` file to be saved that contains the serialised results of the verification symmetry-group detection of the symmetrised molecule at the target thresholds.
-This name does not need to contain the `.qsym2.sym` extension.
+This name does not need to contain the `.qsym2.sym` extension.</br></br> :material-cog-sync-outline: Default: `None`.
     10. :fontawesome-solid-users: This float specifies the `loose` moment-of-inertia threshold for the symmetrisation.
-The symmetry elements found at this threshold level will be used to bootstrap the symmetry of the molecule.
+The symmetry elements found at this threshold level will be used to bootstrap the symmetry of the molecule.</br></br> :material-cog-sync-outline: Default: `1e-2`.
     11. :fontawesome-solid-users: This float specifies the `loose` distance threshold for the symmetrisation.
-The symmetry elements found at this threshold level will be used to bootstrap the symmetry of the molecule.
+The symmetry elements found at this threshold level will be used to bootstrap the symmetry of the molecule.</br></br> :material-cog-sync-outline: Default: `1e-2`.
-    12. :fontawesome-solid-users: This float specifies the `target` moment-of-inertia threshold for the symmetrisation.
+    12. :fontawesome-solid-users: This float specifies the `target` moment-of-inertia threshold for the symmetrisation.</br></br> :material-cog-sync-outline: Default: `1e-7`.
-    13. :fontawesome-solid-users: This float specifies the `target` distance threshold for the symmetrisation.
+    13. :fontawesome-solid-users: This float specifies the `target` distance threshold for the symmetrisation.</br></br> :material-cog-sync-outline: Default: `1e-7`.
-    14. :fontawesome-solid-users: This boolean indicates if any available magnetic group should be used for symmetrisation instead of the unitary group, *i.e.* if time-reversed operations, if any, should also be considered.
+    14. :fontawesome-solid-users: This boolean indicates if any available magnetic group should be used for symmetrisation instead of the unitary group, *i.e.* if time-reversed operations, if any, should also be considered.</br></br> :material-cog-sync-outline: Default: `False`.
     15. :fontawesome-solid-users: This boolean indicates if the molecule is reoriented to align its principal axes with the space-fixed Cartesian axes at every iteration in the symmetrisation.</br></br> :material-cog-sync-outline: Default: `True`.
     16. :fontawesome-solid-users: This integer specifies the maximum number of symmetrisation iterations.</br></br> :material-cog-sync-outline: Default: `50`.
+    17. :fontawesome-solid-users: This integer specifies the number of consecutive iterations during which the symmetry group at the `target` level of threshold must be consistently found for convergence to be reached, *if this group cannot become identical to the symmetry group at the `loose` level of threshold*.</br></br> :material-cog-sync-outline: Default: `10`.